xcuadrado/api/offered_webservices.md

 for later use.
 This can be requested when the user proceeds and installs the easymarketing extension in your system.

-Please don't replace the conversion value and leave it 0.
+Please replace the conversion value with the value of the shopping basket in the javascript as well as in the img-tag.

 Please cache this value refreshing it once in a while (e.g. daily) and __do not call our API on each request__!